web3-authn/tatchi/sdk/src/core/WalletIframe/README.md

 The system consists of three layers:

-1. **PasskeyManagerIframe** - A proxy that provides the same API as the regular PasskeyManager but routes calls to the iframe
+1. **TatchiPasskeyIframe** - A proxy that provides the same API as the regular TatchiPasskey but routes calls to the iframe
 2. **WalletIframeRouter** - Handles communication between the main app and the iframe using MessagePort
-3. **Wallet Host** - The actual PasskeyManager running inside the iframe, executing the real operations
+3. **Wallet Host** - The actual TatchiPasskey running inside the iframe, executing the real operations

 When you call methods like `registerPasskey()` or `signTransaction()`, the request flows through these layers.
-The iframe temporarily expands to capture user activation (TouchID) when needed, then shrinks back to invisible once authentication is complete: it is triggered by progress events emitted from PasskeyManager calls.
+The iframe temporarily expands to capture user activation (TouchID) when needed, then shrinks back to invisible once authentication is complete: it is triggered by progress events emitted from TatchiPasskey calls.

 ## Architecture Overview

 ### Core Components

 #### 1. **Entry Point Layer**
-- **`PasskeyManagerIframe.ts`** - The main API that developers interact with.
-It provides the same interface as the regular PasskeyManager but routes all calls to the iframe.
+- **`TatchiPasskeyIframe.ts`** - The main API that developers interact with.
+It provides the same interface as the regular TatchiPasskey but routes all calls to the iframe.
 - **`index.ts`** - Exports all public APIs and types for the WalletIframe system.

 #### 2. **Client-Side Communication Layer** (Runs in Parent App)